pawroc/BashExercises/Exercise8/README.md

 of the game from 1 to 10:
 	- level 1  --> the numbers generating for expressions are between 1-10
 	- level 10 --> the numbers generating for expressions are between 1-100

+### *if-fi.sh*
+This script represents two way of if-elif-fi statements used in scripting.
+Except of that, you can find there also very frequently used check statements which are used to check if some file is a plain file, script, executable file or directory.